 What You Do:

-- Draw your own template: each player draws a grid with five boxes going across and five boxes down.
-Leave enough room to write a word in each box.
+- Have your child draw a grid with seven boxes going across and seven boxes going down.
+Leave enough room so that several words can be written in each box.

-- Take turns choosing a letter for the top of each column.
-Common letters like A,D, L, S, and T are easiest.
+- Choose a letter for the top of each column.

-- When you're finished, go over everyone's answers.
+- When you're finished, go over his answers.
 If you'd like, brainstorm some options for the blank spaces that had your child stumped.

-This is a nice game to have up your sleeve for long waits at the doctor's office, a summer road trip, or anytime you need to bust some boredom with very few supplies on hand.
+This is a nice game to have up your sleeve for long waits at the doctor's office, a summer road trip, or any time you need to bust some boredom with very few supplies on hand.
 It gives kids practice writing, grouping, and thinking.
-And filling in all those boxes is a great way to learn to think out of the box!
+When it comes to this game, filling in boxes will help your child learn to think outside of the box!